House GOP stalls Iran, Russia sanctions, blames procedure

 - Boeing admits its 747 ‘Queen of the Skies’ has no future as passenger plane

-McCarthy says the Senate can repair the bill or the House can write its own sanctions legislation.
-He didn’t provide a timetable for either pathway.

 Democratic lawmakers and aides are mystified over the delay.
-They fear the House is seeking to water the bill down at the Trump administration’s behest.
+They fear the House is seeking to water down the Russia-related portions of the bill at the Trump administration’s behest.
+The sanctions aimed at Russia are intended to punish Moscow for meddling in the presidential election and for its aggressive actions in Ukraine and Syria.

+Secretary of State Rex Tillerson has offered only lukewarm support for the Russia sanctions.
+He said during congressional testimony that President Donald Trump needs to have “the flexibility to adjust sanctions to meet the needs of what is always an evolving diplomatic situation” with Russia.
+An overly aggressive sanctions bill, Tillerson has suggested, could lead Moscow to shut off potentially promising talks with Washington.

+Senate Minority Leader Chuck Schumer, D-N.Y., accused House Republicans of dredging up the procedural issue, known in bureaucratese as a “blue slip,” to provide cover for a president who has been far too soft on Russia and its president, Vladimir Putin.